04 Apr Spring in Paris: the Best Places to see the Blooms!

 Also, I have added below in the next paragraphs all the best places to visit in Paris in spring to see all those gorgeous blossoms + included some hidden gems!

-- From Mid/End-February to Beginning/Mid-March: plum blossoms
+- From Mid/End-February to Beginning/Mid-March: Plum and early Cherry blossoms

-- End of February to Mid-End of march: magnolia blossoms
+- End of February to Mid-End of march: Magnolia blossoms

-- End of March/ Beginning of April: white cherry blossoms
+- End of March/ Beginning of April: White cherry blossoms

-- Beginning of April/ Mid-April: cherry blossoms (sakura)
+- Beginning of April/ Mid-April: Cherry blossoms (sakura)

-- Mid-April: wisteria blossoms
+- Mid-April: Wisteria blossoms

-- Mid-May to Mid-June: rose blossoms
+- Mid-May to Mid-June: Rose blossoms

 A bit before the official beginning of the spring season in Paris, you can see some pretty delicate light pink and white flowers looking a bit like cherry blossoms.
 These are plum blossoms.
 They are usually blooming at the end of February for 2 weeks.
 But the blooming season of plum blossoms can vary from -/+ 2 weeks, so be ready around mid-February just in case!
 Also some cherry blossoms are blooming early in Paris.
 These are not the fluffy kanzan cherry blossoms but some more simple flowers, very pretty as well!

 - In the Champs de Mars at the feet of the Eiffel Tower